thewoolleyman/gitrflow/README.md

 feature branches with gitrflow, and everything else with gitflow.

-However, after carefully reading many articles on gitflow, and all the comments on them, there will be two fundamental differences in the release branch support in gitrflow:
+However, after carefully reading many articles on gitflow, and all the comments on them, there will be some fundamental differences in the release branch support in gitrflow:

 1. There will be no "develop" branch.